peterhinch/micropython-micropower/UPOWER.md

 ## 2.5 Function `lpdelay()`

-This function accepts one argument: a delay in ms and is a low power replacement for `pyb.delay()`.
+This accepts one argument: a delay in ms. It is a low power replacement for `utime.sleep_ms()`.
 The function normally uses `pyb.stop` to reduce power consumption from 20mA to 500μA.
 If USB is connected it reverts to `pyb.delay` to avoid killing the USB connection.
 There is a subtle issue when using this
-function: `pyb` loses all sense of time when the Pyboard is stopped.
-Consequently you can't use functions such as `pyb.elapsed_millis` to keep track of time in a loop.
+function: the Pyboard loses all sense of time when stopped, with the RTC being the only valid time source.
+Consequently you can't use `utime` or `pyb` functions to keep track of time through an `lpdelay`.
 The simplest solution is to use the provided `lp_elapsed_ms` function.

 ## 2.6 Function `lp_elapsed_ms()`